-Sri Lanka Accounting Standard - LKAS 32 Financial Instruments: Presentation
+Sri Lanka Accounting Standard-LKAS 32 Financial Instruments: Presentation

-Sri Lanka Accounting Standard-LKAS 32 Financial Instruments: Presentation is set out in paragraphs 2-97O and the Appendix.
+Sri Lanka Accounting Standard LKAS 32 Financial Instruments: Presentation is set out in paragraphs 2-96 and the Appendix.
 All the paragraphs have equal authority.
-LKAS 32 should be read in the context of its objective, the Preface to Sri Lanka Accounting Standards and the Conceptual Framework for Financial Reporting.
+LKAS 32 should be read in the context of its objective and the Preface to Sri Lanka Accounting Standards and the Framework for the Preparation and Presentation of Financial Statements.
 LKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.